dlt-hub/.github/profile/README.md

 When starting to deploy next-genaration AI automation, Enterprises often struggle to understand their ROI.
 From a business perspective they need this ROI to justify further investment and production roll-out.

-Our clients already have tools, workflows and teams in place, to understand the performance of their mobile and web apps.
+Our clients already have tools, workflows and teams in place to understand the performance of their mobile and web apps.
 Interestingly, platforms they use (like Google Analytics or Segment + Amplitude combo) are shifting towards analytics that can tackle stream of events coming from any source.

 At Scalevector we are able to transform and ingest an event stream, produced by any automation process, into Google Analytics 4.
 This allows our clients to use reporting and advanced exploration features of GA4 for data beyond web and mobile apps.